Zwerd/zwerd.github.io/_posts/2019-11-19-lpic2_certificate.md

 ```

 I have being seeing people that use that command in their program to track the operation of the memory and CPU, in the case of issue with the resources we have, you can find more useful commands than that.

+In the man page I found the following information that related to the field in that output:

+**Procs**

+r: The number of processes waiting for run time.<br>
+b: The number of processes in uninterruptible sleep.

+**Memory**

+swpd: the amount of virtual memory used.<br>
+free: the amount of idle memory.<br>
+buff: the amount of memory used as buffers.<br>
+cache: the amount of memory used as cache.<br>
+inact: the amount of inactive memory. (-a option)<br>
+active: the amount of active memory. (-a option)

+**Swap**

+si: Amount of memory swapped in from disk (/s).<br>
+so: Amount of memory swapped to disk (/s).

+**IO**

+bi: Blocks received from a block device (blocks/s).<br>
+bo: Blocks sent to a block device (blocks/s).

+**System**

+in: The number of interrupts per second, including the clock.<br>
+cs: The number of context switches per second.

+**CPU**

+These are percentages of total CPU time.<br>
+us: Time spent running non-kernel code. (user time, including nice time)<br>
+sy: Time spent running kernel code. (system time)<br>
+id: Time spent idle.
+Prior to Linux 2.5.41, this includes IO-wait time.<br>
+wa: Time spent waiting for IO.
+Prior to Linux 2.5.41, included in idle.<br>
+st: Time stolen from a virtual machine.
+Prior to Linux 2.6.11, unknown.<br>

 ### free